 One cheap easy way to decorate on a budget is with nature!
-In the fall I grab some tree branches and add them to vases for some cute free decor.
+In the fall I grab some tree branches and add them to vases or lanterns for some cute free decor.

-- Fall: Grab some tree branches and add to vases.
+- Fall: Grab some tree branches and add them to vases.

-- Winter: Find some pinecones and sprinkle throughout the home
+- Winter: Find some pinecones and sprinkle them throughout the home

 - Spring: Go outside and pick some fresh flowers to bring indoors

-- Summer: Display a collection of sea shells that you have brought home or grab some driftwood display it
+- Summer: Display a collection of seashells that you have brought home or grab some driftwood and display it

 REORGANIZE & DECLUTTER

-Reorganizing and decluttering are a great way to freshen up a space without spending any money.
+Reorganizing and decluttering are great ways to makeover a room without spending any money.
 Sometimes less is more.
 When you are decorating on a budget, sometimes getting rid of decor is just as effective as adding it.
 I always like to start by removing all decor from a shelf or table and then adding little by little until it looks good.

 FREE HOME DECOR